Skip to content

 What Buyers Should Know About the SOE Producers

 The single most important quality consideration is this: the same grade designation can vary significantly between subsidiaries.
 A T30S (homo PP, yarn grade, nominal MFI 3.0) from Sinopec Yanshan and a T30S from PetroChina Lanzhou are nominally identical but can show MFI variation of plus or minus 10--15%.
 Korean and Japanese equivalents typically hold within plus or minus 5%.
 Always request a Certificate of Analysis (COA) specifying the actual producing subsidiary, and confirm isotactic index (96% or higher for quality parity) before committing volume.
+For a detailed comparison of T30S specification and consistency across Sinopec, PetroChina, and CTO producers by feedstock pathway, see PP T30S: Sinopec vs. PetroChina vs. CTO — Producer Comparison.

 Coastal Independents and Mega-Refiners